 But I recently learned that how we look at our time spent also changes with time.

-Maturity also teaches us how we are maturing daily, weekly, and yearly.
+More years on our living also teaches us how we are maturing daily, weekly, and yearly.

 In my view, this is one of the most rewarding investments we can make in our lives.

-Political news is only good for career politicians who make ends meet doing politics or the job is related to it directly or indirectly.
+In my opinion, consumption of political news is only good for career politicians who make ends meet doing politics or the job is related to it directly or indirectly.

-Journalists inform us of the twisted news which affects us physically and emotionally.
+Many political journalists inform us of the twisted news which affects us physically and emotionally.

 Their job is to let people know what exactly the news is, as it is, unfiltered.